Skip to main content

 Newer methods, like EEG and fMRI etc. allow researchers to correlate the behaviour of a participant in an experiment with the brain activity which is measured simultaneously.
 It is possible to record neurophysiological responses to certain stimuli or to find out which brain areas are involved in the execution of certain mental tasks.
 EEG measures the electric potentials along the skull through electrodes that are attached to a cap.
 While its spatial resolution is not very precise, the temporal resolution lies within the range of milliseconds.
 The use of fMRI benefits from the fact the increased brain activity goes along with increased blood flow in the active region.
 The haemoglobin in the blood has magnetic properties that are registered by the fMRI scanner.
 The spatial resolution of fMRI is very precise in comparison to EEG.
 On the other hand, the temporal resolution is in the range of just 1–2 seconds.

-This page titled 1.3: Relations to Neuroscience is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Wikipedia via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.3: Relations to Neuroscience is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Wikipedia via source content that was edited to the style and standards of the LibreTexts platform.